Step 4: Full View

 Should Engineer A document the full chain of custody of Firm B's misdirected envelope, including the four-hour retention by the city manager's administrative assistant, or limit the record to a standard deadline-rejection entry?

-Document Full Chain-of-Custody Details Board's choice Create a comprehensive contemporaneous written record documenting the full chain of custody, including the city manager's office receipt timestamp, the administrative assistant's identity and role, the four-hour retention period, the basis for rejection, and the return of the envelope unopened, to protect City X from future procurement challenges.
+O1 Create a comprehensive contemporaneous written record documenting the full chain of custody, including the city manager's office receipt timestamp, the administrative assistant's identity and role, the four-hour retention period, the basis for rejection, and the return of the envelope unopened, to protect City X from future procurement challenges.
+Board's choice

 The Misdirected QBS Submittal Rejection Documentation Obligation requires Engineer A to document the basis for rejection, the time and location of receipt, the chain of custody, and communication of the rejection to Firm B. The Faithful Agent Obligation requires Engineer A to protect City X from foreseeable legal exposure by creating a defensible evidentiary record.
 The Transparency Principle requires that the complete sequence of events, including the city manager's office receipt, be accurately reflected in the procurement record, and that omission or minimization of the administrative assistant's role to insulate the city from legal risk would itself constitute deception violating Engineer A's professional obligations.
 The Procurement Challenge Vulnerability Assessment Capability requires Engineer A to recognize that the four-hour chain of custody creates a basis for legal challenge that documentation can mitigate but concealment would worsen.